 Colwell Lake Trail

 During our visit, we hiked the Colwell Lake Trail Loop.
 It is a 2-mile universally accessible trail around the lake.
-The path is wide and had boardwalks in certain sections, making it an easy walk.
+The path is wide and has boardwalks in certain sections, making it an easy walk.

 You can access the trail from the Colwell Lake campground or from a trailhead off highway M-94.
 A narrow gravel road leads to a small parking lot, with room for 4 cars.
 It would be a tight fit full of cars but thankfully we had the trailhead to ourselves.